Let’s start with traffic sources (a.k.a the Channels report in Google Analytics).

 Social media marketing takes time and energy, so you’ll want to measure the effectiveness of those efforts separately in Analytics.
 But social traffic is actually categorized as referral or direct.
 Any clicks on tweets or posts without tracking code and within a browser will appear as referral traffic.

-Fix 1 : Some social media tools can be set up to add campaign tracking code to shortened links.
-If you consistently tweet or post from a service like the pro version of HootSuite, you can have this code added automatically to all shortened links.
+The fix #1: Some social media tools can be set up to add campaign tracking code to shortened links.
+If you consistently tweet or post from a service like CoSchedule your social media posts will be automatically tagged.

-Fix: Use the URL Builder to add campaign tracking code to every link to your site in your emails.
+The fix: Just like above, use the URL Builder to add campaign tracking code to every link to your site in your emails.
 This will keep your direct traffic clean, but also allow you to track what visitors from emails are doing.
-Your email service provider may have a feature that makes this easy or you can use this guide on how to use the Google Analytics URL builder.
+Here are detailed instructions on how to track campaigns using to the Google URL Builder.

 Here is the true definition of direct traffic: